sparisi/mips/README.md

 - For episode-based algorithms, the low-level dataset is not returned.
 In this case, you can call `show_simulation`, which executes only one episode and shows an animation.
 This approach can be used also in step-based algorithms.

-`show_policy(mdp,policy,0.001,100)` or `show_policy(mdp,policy.update(policy_high.drawAction(1)),0.001,100)`
+`show_simulation(mdp,policy,0.001,100)` or `show_simulation(mdp,policy.update(policy_high.drawAction(1)),0.001,100)`

 ### MOMDPs Pareto frontier

 To plot a set of points as a Pareto frontier of a MOMDP, use `mdp.plotfront`.
-Each MOMDP has its only plotting style for better clarity.
+Each MOMDP has its own plotting style for better clarity.
 Please note that the points have to be passed as rows and that the function does not filter dominated points.

 `mdp.plotfront([0.5 0.5; 1 0; 0 1])`